Are you wondering about podcast editing? Looking for advice on how to edit your podcast properly?

 BONUS: You’ll also hear some podcast editing advice from three professional audio engineers.

 Read to start your own podcast?
 Learn the nitty-gritty details of starting your own show in our comprehensive guide.
 Learn how to start a podcast.

 Podcast Editing: Your Two Options

 Editing your show could be as simple as chopping off five seconds of silence at the beginning of your recording.
 Or it might be as complex as meticulously arranging dozens of clips on a 20-channel multi-track session.
 To find the right process for your podcast, let’s start with two editing options to retouch your episodes.
 These approaches are typically how every new podcaster starts out.
 We recommend using a blend of each.

-The simplest form of editing is the “top and tail”, combined with basic processing.
+The simplest form of editing involves two simple steps.
+1) “top and tail” and 2) minimum processing.

-Minimum processing then makes sure that the volume is reasonably standard.
-To do that, find the ‘amplify’ tool inside your podcast editing software, and normalize to -2db.
+Minimum processing is just volume standardization.
+Find the “amplify” tool inside your podcast editing software and normalize it to -2db.
 Done!

-To see the details, check out one minimum effective editing process here.
+To see the details, check out this minimum effective editing process.

 Finally, there’s the wider “content edit” approach.
 Instead of making time consuming micro-cuts, you make macro-cuts: removing entire segments.

 This could be a long rambling answer from a guest that didn’t really go anywhere and adds nothing to the content.
 Or maybe your guest answered the question, then continued answering it again in a more long winded manner.
 In cases like that, cut out the entire second part and save your listener some time!